caped-doshi/cryptoquantengine/docs/api/recorder.md

 # Recorder API Reference

-The `Recorder` class in **CryptoQuantLab** is responsible for tracking portfolio performance, recording equity and position snapshots, calculating risk metrics, and generating output for analysis and plotting.
+The `Recorder` class in **CryptoQuantEngine** is responsible for tracking portfolio performance, recording equity and position snapshots, calculating risk metrics, and generating output for analysis and plotting.

 ---